-“Our wonder dimmed as we bumped into trauma, shame, cynicism, bitterness, self-limiting beliefs, and ultimately a cynical mindset telling us to “grow up”…Bur we don’t have to stay stuck there…Instead, we can grow.
+“Our wonder dimmed as we bumped into trauma, shame, cynicism, bitterness, self-limiting beliefs, and ultimately a cynical mindset telling us to “grow up”…But we don’t have to stay stuck there…Instead, we can grow.
 We can change.”

 Devastating wonder and awe—two vital emotions not only for creativity and productivity but health, wellbeing, longevity and healthy relationships—cynicism leaves us incapacitated to discover our divine purpose.

-But our Creator, Jesus, is the Master of wonder.
-He recognizes—
+But our Creator, Jesus, recognizes:

-- Every mystery is bursting with the miraculous
+- Every mystery is bursting with the miraculous.

 “As soon as all the people saw Jesus, they were overwhelmed with wonder and ran to greet him,” Mark 9:15.